andreathecheatcode/Recipes-Analysis-Mexican-Style-/README.md

 1. Rating and Sugar(PDV) (MAR)

-First I had wanted to see if the missingness of the rating column was attributed to the 'sugar(PVD)' column.
+First I had wanted to see if the missingness of the `rating` column was attributed to the `sugar(PVD)` column.
 Therefore, I conducted a permutation test with the following hypotheses:

 **Null Hypothesis:** The missingness of rating does not depend on the sugar's percentage of daily value.